External beta is live on iPhone via TestFlight. Southern California leads the public beta, and the waitlist is open everywhere.

 PokerMeet replaces loose group-text coordination with a trust-first flow for players and hosts: browse, request, review, approve, reveal, and arrive with more clarity.

-21+ onlyHost approvalsPrivate addressesCA-first beta
+21+ onlyHost approvalsPrivate addressesNo platform payments

 Step 1